 Finally, employee ownership can give workers a greater role in corporate governance through legal rights and workplace policies that increase access to information and participation in decision-making .
 This can improve quality of work life due to workers having greater control and more aligned incentives that may help to create a more harmonious workplace, with less labor−management conflict.
 When employee ownership involves greater employee participation in workplace decisions, this may also help to strengthen democracy by increasing civic skills and interest in participating in politics.

 Due to these sources of interest, many countries have public policies promoting employee ownership.
-The EU highlighted employee ownership and profit sharing in its four reports from 1991 to 2008 on Promotion of Employee Participation in Profits and Enterprise Results (the “Pepper Reports”), and in its more recent 2014 report .
+The EU highlighted policy developments on employee ownership and profit sharing in five reports from 1991 to 2016 , and the US has a long history of supporting employee ownership .
 If employee ownership enhances productivity there should be good private incentives for firms to adopt it, although public policy may be justified to spread information on performance-enhancing practices.

 If employee ownership leads to fewer layoffs and greater company survival, there is a stronger case for supportive public policy, since the economic and social costs of layoffs and firm failures are borne by workers, families, communities, and the larger economy and society.
 In economic terms, the layoffs and firm failures create negative externalities (costs suffered by third parties as a result) that can justify the use of supportive public policies.
 Such policy may also be built on the idea of increasing broad-based prosperity that can reduce inequality and strengthen democracy.